stolab/gweb3/README.md

 # gweb3
-Golang library to interact with the ethereum network.
+Golang library to interact with an ethereum RPC endpoint.

 ***

 ## Description
-By importing package present in this module, you can interact with the ethereum blockchain directly from your go application with a level of abstraction.
-You don't have to reimplement everything to interact with the blockchain.
+By importing package present in this module, you can interact with the ethereum blockchain directly from your go application.
+By using the [rpc](./rpc) package, you can directly interact with RPC method exposed by the endpoint.
+With the [contracts](./contracts) package you can directly interact with a smart contract given that you provide the ABI of the contract.

 ## Installation
-To use this package, simply import it in your project like any other go package.
+To use one package of this module, simply import it in your project like any other go package.
 ```go
 import github.com/stolab/gweb3/contracts
 ```
-If that's the first time you use this library, you will also need to get this package with the following command `go get github.com/stolab/gweb3`
+If that's the first time you use this module, you will also need to download this package with the following command `go get github.com/stolab/gweb3`

 ## Usage